mdtanker/polartoolkit/README.md

 <!-- SPHINX-START-proj-desc -->

-**PolarToolkit** (formerly known as Antarctic-Plots) is a Python package to make polar (i.e. Antarctic, Arctic, Greenland) research more efficient, reproducible, and accessible.
+**PolarToolkit** is a Python package to make polar (i.e. Antarctic, Arctic, Greenland) research more efficient, reproducible, and accessible.
 The software does this by providing:

 - convenient functions for downloading and pre-processing a wide range of commonly used polar datasets